 Pot pie is one of the ultimate comfort foods and is surprisingly easy to make.
-You can assemble it ahead of time for a dinner party and it’s the perfect dish to feed a crowd—you can use anything from a pie plate to a 9-by-13-inch pan or an even larger casserole dish.
+You can assemble it ahead of time for a dinner party and it’s the perfect dish to feed a crowd—you can use anything from a pie plate to a 9-by-13-inch pan or casserole dish (just be sure to adjust your filling amount accordingly, depending on the recipe).
 Pot pies freeze and reheat well, and you can adapt the recipe to whatever you have in the pantry without a problem.
-Check out these nine recipes for pot pie and be sure to try one out this holiday season.
+Check out these 10 recipes for pot pie and be sure to try one out this winter.

 Lodge 6-Quart Enameled Cast Iron Dutch Oven, $59.90 on Amazon

-Try making one big pot pie in a Dutch oven.
+Try making one big pot pie in a Dutch oven too.

 Taking the opposite tack, these miniature pot pies are made by using a cookie cutter to create little pastry shells that are the perfect-size containers for flavorful fillings—you can use rotisserie chicken if you’re pressed for time.
 Make the pastry shells in advance, and you’ve got an impressive appetizer to wow your guests with.
 Get our Chicken Pot Pie Bites recipe.

 And if you’re cutting carbs, you can try this keto-friendly variation on chicken pot pie with an almond flour and mozzarella top crust and a super creamy filling underneath.
 Get the Keto Chicken Pot Pie recipe.